 Breaking Down the STAR Process to Answer Behavioural Interview Questions

 S for Situation

 When asked a behavioural interview question, it’s best to give your answer in the form of a brief story.
 First, describe the situation in order to set up context.
 What exactly was the problem?
 How did the problem directly relate to the skill identified in the interviewer’s question?

 Say, for example, you were asked to show that you could take a sensible intiative to avert a workplace crisis.
 Here is an example of how it works:

 S (Example Situation)

 “At my current job, as Practice Manager at a busy surgery, an angry patient can cause upset and distress to everyone in the waiting room.
-A month ago a woman burst in and began abusing the receptionist when she was asked if she had an appointment or an emergency.
+About a month ago, a woman burst in and began abusing the receptionist when she was asked if she had an appointment or an emergency.
 She was very loud and used a lot of swear words.
 I heard the receptionist threaten to call the police.”

 Notice how the language is specific and concise.

 T for Task